Devoxx4KidsDE/workshop-minecraft-modding-raspberry-pi/README.md

 You can now choose the flat_world at the beginning of the game.

 ## Possible walkthrough for working with kids:
-* Run the simpleGame to see how it works.
+* Run the helloWorld to see how it works.
 * Set first blocks.
 * OPTIONAL: on start reset the player to coordinates.
 * Introduce the concept of a while-loop.